-Who is a Qualified Signer to a Petition or Paper?
+Who is a Qualified Signer to a Paper?

-Any registered voter may sign a Petition or Paper for any candidate for whom he or she is eligible to vote.
-Each voter shall at the time of signing the Petition or Paper personally affix his or her signature, printed name and place of residence, including the street and number of the place of residence, and if no street or number exists, then a designation of the place of residence which will enable the location to be readily ascertained.
-All signers of the same section of a petition must be registered in one county.
-Different sections must be used in each county where the petitions are circulated and filed with the County Clerk in the affected county.
-EC §100, 8068, 8106
+Any registered voter may sign Paper for any candidate for whom he or she is eligible to vote.
+Each voter shall at the time of signing the Paper personally affix the voter's signature, printed name, and place of residence, giving street and number, and if no street or number exists, then a designation of the place of residence which will enable the location to be readily ascertained.
+EC §100